Site icon Circuit Ideas for You

 Simple li-ion Battery Capacity Tester Circuit

-Visualize you have a phone battery, but how long does it really last on a charge?
+Imagine we have a phone battery but how long does it really last?

-This tester circuit is like a battery fitness checker.
+This Simple li-ion Battery Capacity Tester Circuit is like a battery health checker.

 Circuit Working: